coli-saar/alto/README.md

 See the [Wiki](https://github.com/coli-saar/alto/wiki) for more details on how to use Alto.
 The [tutorials](https://github.com/coli-saar/alto/wiki/Tutorials) are a good way to get started.
 For advanced usage, you can check out the JavaDoc (see below).

-If you run into trouble, please feel free to ask for help on [our Google group](https://groups.google.com/forum/#!forum/alto-users), or you can [submit an issue](https://github.com/coli-saar/alto/issues/).
+If you run into trouble, please feel free to [submit an issue](https://github.com/coli-saar/alto/issues/).

 ## JavaDoc ##